Chkhikvadze/ai-search-benchmark/scrapper/perplexity/README.md

    ];
    ```

-6. **Run the Scraper:** Execute the `main` function in the console, providing three arguments:
+5. **Run the Scraper:** Execute the `main` function in the console, providing three arguments:

-   * `queries`: The array of query objects defined in step 5.
+   * `queries`: The array of query objects defined in step 4.
    * `startIndex`: The index of the first query to process (inclusive).
    * `endIndex`: The index of the last query to process (inclusive).

    Example: `main(queries, 0, 2)` will process the first three queries.

-7. **Downloaded Results:** The scraper will download results in batches of 15 (or fewer, if the end of the query list is reached) to JSON files named `pplx_results_[start]_to_[end].json`.
+6. **Downloaded Results:** The scraper will download results in batches of 15 (or fewer, if the end of the query list is reached) to JSON files named `pplx_results_[start]_to_[end].json`.
 It also stores results in local storage to resume progress if interrupted.

-Note:
+## Video Example

-Add all running instructions in readme, and send PR
+For a visual demonstration of how to run the scraper, you can [watch the video](assets/running_example.mp4)